 Ripe avocados are soft, but not mushy and typically a darker color.
 If they’re a bit harder, buy and store in a brown paper bag to ripen faster.
 Buy a few different stages of ripeness so you can use it over the days to come!

-Yes!
+You could freeze guacamole, but the texture changes significantly.
 Just make sure to squeeze all the air out of the container and then pop it into the freezer.
 It can stay 2-3 months in the right container.
-Pop into the fridge overnight before you're ready to eat it.
+Pop in the fridge overnight before you're ready to eat it.

-If you liked this recipe, don't forget to check out my other avocado recipes:
+If you liked this easy guacamole recipe, check out these easy dips:

 - 3 avocados, medium sized, ripe

 - ½ red onion, finely diced